 As a general rule, personality rights cannot be assigned nor waived.
 However, the exploitation of an individual's image for specific purposes can be granted to third parties by means of licence agreements.

-Article 5, item XXVIII, a of the Federal Constitution also provides for the protection of the reproduction of human voices and images, including in sports activities, which shall be regulated by law (see question 9).
+The Federal Constitution also provides for the protection of the reproduction of human voices and images, including in sports activities, which shall be regulated by law (article 5, item XXVIII, a) (see 'Commercialisation and protection').